-6.1.1.5 Summary of Stressors Not Likely to Adversely Affect ESA-listed Species Based on review of best available information, we determined effects from in-air noise and vessel strike are extremely unlikely to occur.
-We consider the effects to ESA-listed whales and pinnipeds to be discountable.
+6.1.1.7 Summary of Stressors Not Likely to Adversely Affect ESA-listed Species Based on review of the best available information, we determined effects from in-air noise and vessel strike are extremely unlikely to occur.

-We determined disturbance of seafloor is not likely to have measurable impact; therefore, we consider the effects to ESA-listed whales and pinnipeds to be insignificant.
+We determined disturbance of seafloor is not likely to have measurable impact.

-We also determined the impact from underwater noise from vessels is considered insignificant.
+We also determined the impact from underwater noise from vessels, and from rock anchor drilling is considered insignificant.
 Although these stressors individually are not likely to adversely affect listed species, the effects of these stressors combined are considered and addressed in the Integration and Synthesis portion of the opinion.